 The stimulator can’t be damaged by external devices, including cell phones or microwaves.
 You will need an identification card for your device to show when traveling and passing through security.

 Prior to receiving an MRI, ultrasound, or another medical test, alert the technician about your spinal stimulator.
 You should also be wary that massages and chiropractic adjustments can interfere with the placement of the wires.

-If you’ve got back pain that’s unresponsive to other treatments, call Alleviate Pain or use the online booking tool to make an appointment and find out more about spinal stimulators.
+If you’ve got back pain that’s unresponsive to other treatments, call Alleviate Pain or make an appointment and find out more about spinal stimulators.